smllns/CanvasBoard/README.md

 ## Author

-CookLab was created with care and dedication by Mariia Smolianskaia.
+Canvas Board was created with care and dedication by Mariia Smolianskaia.

 Feel free to reach out to the author with any questions or feedback via email: marysmoly@gmail.com